 Learn more about heartworm disease in Dr. Scribano’s video below.
 You can also read our Dog Heartworm Prevention page or Cat Heartworm Prevention page to find out more about preventing this devastating disease.

-Mosquito-borne disease prevention information and Florida specific mosquito-borne disease information can be found at:
+Mosquito-borne disease prevention information and Florida-specific mosquito-borne disease information can be found at:

 Video: “Heartworm Disease” (3:00)—Dr. Scribano talks about how pets get heartworms, their effects, and how we can help prevent them.

-Featured Quote: “The oral once a month prevention methods are good, but they’re only good if you give it every single month and most of us are human, not superhuman.”
+Featured Quote: “The oral once-a-month prevention methods are good, but they’re only good if you give it every single month and most of us are human, not superhuman.”

 Dr. Scribano, how do our dogs and cats get heartworms?

 Heartworms are transmitted through a mosquito bite.
-Even if I took blood out of an infected animal and injected into another animal, they won’t get heartworms.
+Even if I took blood out of an infected animal and injected it into another animal, they won’t get heartworms.
 It has to go through the mosquito.
-The products that we sell have to be in their bloodstream, so that when a mosquito feeds and deposits larvae that they won’t make it to be an adult.
+The products that we sell have to be in their bloodstream, so that when a mosquito feeds and deposits larvae that they won’t make it to an adult.

 How do heartworms affect our pets?